Kootenai County Juvenile Detention Center

 You can support your loved ones at KCJDC on InmateAid, if you have any immediate questions contact the facility directly at 208-446-1900.

-The Kootenai County Juvenile Detention Center is a medium to low-security detention center located at 210 E Dalton Ave Dalton Gardens, ID that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Kootenai County Juvenile Detention Center is a medium to low-security detention center located at 210 E Dalton Ave Dalton Gardens, ID that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The Juvenile Detention Center assures the safety and security of our community by detaining juvenile offenders.
 The facility serves the counties of: Benewah, Boundary, Kootenai, and Shoshone.